-Broadcast Production Assistant (level 3)
+Broadcast Production Assistant EPA

+The Broadcast Production Assistant EPA is the end-point assessment for this level 3 standard.
 A broadcast production assistant provides support and help to editorial or technical colleagues to ensure the smooth delivery of content for tv or radio productions.
 These productions may cover different genres including factual, daytime light, entertainment, drama, comedy, documentary and current affairs.
 Broadcast production assistants work as a part of production team and need to be adaptable and able to learn quickly on the job; building their understanding of the tv and radio industry as they move across production teams.

 The AIM Qualifications Level 3 Certificate in Creative Content and Production has been developed to support the delivery of Advanced Apprenticeships (Level 3) which offer entry level opportunities into a family of creative and operational roles across television and radio broadcast production including Broadcast Production Assistant and Junior Content Producer.
 The components of the qualification have been designed to closely map to the skills, knowledge and understanding identified in the Standards, which will support apprentices towards their readiness for the end-point assessment (this only relates to apprenticeships in England).
 However this qualification is not manditory and learners are still able to apply for the standard without this qualification.